 Using the loop concept, we can now make better sense of the “La Bamba” progression.
 The C chord is the tonic, the F is the outgoing chord, and G is both the medial chord and the incoming chord.

-We can also understand a basic I-vi-ii-V jazz turnaround in these terms: Cmaj7 is the tonic, A-7 is the escape chord, D-7 is the medial chord, and G7 is the incoming chord.
+We can also understand a basic I-vi-ii-V jazz turnaround in these terms: Cmaj7 is the tonic, A-7 is the outgoing chord, D-7 is the medial chord, and G7 is the incoming chord.
 It so happens that you can explain this progression in functional harmony terms as well, but Tagg thinks it’s more correct to hear the chords as part of a single mood, not as markers in a linear narrative.

 In the examples I’ve given so far, classical and jazz theory would agree with Tagg’s analysis of what the tonic chord is.
 For an example where they differ, consider “Sweet Home Alabama,” an endless loop of D7, C, and G. Classical theory says that this is an unambiguous dominant, subdominant and tonic in G major.
 Besides, G major occupies twice as much time as either of the other two chords.
 Tagg’s theory says no; look at the metrical positions.